-Published results from the 2021 NSHS will be available on the AlHW website (Housing assistance), and the Productivity Commission's annual Report on government services.
+Published results from the 2023 NSHS will be available on the AlHW website (Housing assistance), and the Productivity Commission's annual Report on government services.
 Access to the confidentialised unit record file may be requested through the AlHW Ethics Committee.

-Users can request additional disaggregations of data which are not available online or in reports (subject to the AlHW's confidentiality policy) via the AlHW's online customised data request system at: https://www.aihw.gov.au/our-services/data-on-request.
-Depending on the nature of the request, access to unpublished data may incur costs or require approval from the AlHW Ethics Committee.
+Users can request additional disaggregation of data which are not available online or in reports (subject to the AlHW's confidentiality policy and state and territory approval) via the AlHW's online data request system.
+Depending on the nature of the request, access to unpublished data may also incur costs or require approval from the AlHW Ethics Committee.